vectordotdev/vector/docs/usage/configuration/transforms/sampler.md

 ![](../../../.gitbook/assets/sampler-transform.svg)

 {% hint style="warning" %}
-The `sampler` transform is in `beta`.
+The `sampler` transform is in beta.
 Please see the current [enhancements](https://github.com/timberio/vector/issues?q=is%3Aopen+is%3Aissue+label%3A%22Transform%3A+sampler%22+label%3A%22Type%3A+Enhancement%22) and [bugs](https://github.com/timberio/vector/issues?q=is%3Aopen+is%3Aissue+label%3A%22Transform%3A+sampler%22+label%3A%22Type%3A+Bug%22) for known issues.
 We kindly ask that you [add any missing issues](https://github.com/timberio/vector/issues/new?labels=Transform%3A+sampler) as it will help shape the roadmap of this component.
 {% endhint %}
 The `sampler` transforms accepts [`log`][log_event] events and allows you to sample events with a configurable rate.